circinusX1/elf_resolver/README.md

 #define AO_FMT_NATIVE 4

-///  Manually added start {
+///  From here to the 'to here' I added these definitions manually though the parser is not yet extracting the types {
 struct ao_option;
 typedef struct ao_option{
   char *key;